clockback/wordmuncher/README.md

 # Installation

-You will need Python3.6 (or a later version).
-There are no other packages required to install.
-It is batteries included.
+You will need Python3.6 (or a later version) to run ProKartuli.

 To install ProKartuli on Linux, use the following command:
 ```